DrKimpatrick/Carpool-Frontend-Mockup/README.md

 A passenger is any person that doesn’t own a car and wants to join a driver in a trip he posted and agrees to all the conditions specified (price and general behavior).

+## Installing
+   - Download project
+   Clone the project to your local computer

+   - Prepare the installation environment pip install virtualenv or virtualenv name-it name-it is the name of the virtualenv cd name-it/scripts/activate | this activates the virtualenv

+   - Install packages in the requirements.txt
+   pip install -r requirements.txt

+ ## Acknowledgments
+ Am grateful to the Andela group for giving me chance to building this app.

    https://drkimpatrick.github.io/UI/index.html